Breaking Free from Narcissistic Trauma Bonds: Healing from the Emotional Wounding

 Trauma bonds are created in several ways:

-Love bombing: The love bombing dynamic occurs when a narcissist, including narcissistic mothers, unexpectedly showers you with love, attention, kindness, or affection.
+Love bombing: The love bombing dynamic occurs when a narcissist, including a narcissistic mother, unexpectedly showers you with love, attention, kindness, or affection.
 Love bombing comes in various forms—gift-giving, forgiveness for past “offenses,” anything that makes you feel validated or special.
 Love bombing helps form a trauma bond because it’s a form of intermittent reinforcement: you never know when it will happen.

 Verbal abuse: Shouting, name-calling, sarcastic comments, character assassination, backhanded compliments, insults, demeaning remarks, “put-downs,” and shaming are some examples of verbal abuse.
 The abuse happens on an irregular schedule, so it’s a form of intermittent reinforcement (spoken cruelty interspersed with periods of civility and kindness.)
 The resulting shame causes a trauma bond.